thkoch2001/tvlfyi_depot/users/tazjin/nixos/README.md

 System configuration lives in folders, and some of the modules stem from `//ops/modules`.

-Machines are deployed with the script at `ops.nixos.rebuild-system`.
+Machines are deployed with `tools.rebuild-system`.

 ## Configured hosts: